Rural communities in Bangladesh face many challenges, including how to get emergency medical care when they need it most.

 His efforts have been recognised by the global community – Safewheel won the UNDP Youth Co:Lab Award in 2019 (the largest youth social entrepreneurship movement in Asia, supported by the United Nations Development Programme and Citi Foundation) and was a finalist in the prestigious Hult Prize (a partnership between Hult International Business School and the United Nations Foundation).

-Islam will be sharing what drove him to this award-winning innovation at the 2020 Design Indaba Conference.
+Islam shared what drove him to this award-winning innovation at the 2020 Design Indaba Conference.

 Follow Mazbahul Islam on Facebook and LinkedIn and @mazbah_man on Instagram.
 For more information visit www.safewheel.xyz.

-Mazbahul Islam is one of the young global graduates selected to present at #DI2020.
+Mazbahul Islam is part of the Global Graduates class of 2020.
 Design Indaba curates the selection of global graduates together with the heads of more than 40 design institutes and colleges (and beyond) around the world.
-The selection has been guided by the United Nations’ Sustainable Development Goals.
-Each change-maker must demonstrate social or environmental impact, engagement with global challenges, project feasibility, and/or an exceptionally high level of innovation.
+Global Gradautes are selected on the basis of their working being a change-maker, demonstrating social or environmental impact, engagement with global challenges, project feasibility, and/or an exceptionally high level of innovation.